 The Selection Committee will, in the exercise of their absolute discretion, afford consideration to the following criteria:

-Applications must be submitted no later than the end of the first week in Study Period 2 for the year in which the award is to be made.
+Applications must be submitted no later than the advertised closing date for the year in which the award is to be made.

 Applicants must follow the application procedures set by the selection committee supply any other supporting documentation that would assist the Selection Committee in developing an opinion as to the merit of the application.

 The application procedures may include a written submission, an interview and oral presentation.
 Guidelines for applications will be advertised by the selection committee in the year of the award.